aldass/frontend-guidelines/README.md

 ### Drawing

-Avoid HTTP requests when the resources are easily replicable with CSS.
+Avoid `HTTP` requests when the resources are easily replicable with `CSS`.

 ```css
 /* bad */